nutgmasson/gourmethiking/content/recipes/chocolate-granola.md

 - 3 egg whites
 - ¼ cup (60 ml) honey

+## Preparation
-In a large bowl, mix all the dry ingredients together.
-In another bowl, mix the honey and the egg whites.
-Add the liquid ingredients to the dry ones.
+1. In a large bowl, mix all the dry ingredients together.
+1. In another bowl, mix the honey and the egg whites.
+1. Add the liquid ingredients to the dry ones.
 Mix well.
-Spread on 2 baking sheets previously covered with parchment paper and oil.
-Bake in the oven at 375 F (190 °C) for 12 minutes.
-When cooled down, break the large pieces into smaller ones and put in bags or containers for preservation.
+1. Spread on 2 baking sheets previously covered with parchment paper and oil.
+1. Bake in the oven at 375 F (190 °C) for 12 minutes.
+1. When cooled down, break the large pieces into smaller ones and put in bags or containers for preservation.